 GRONEN Reading Group

-Papers to be discussed should be at the “revise & resubmit” stage of a journal that is at least ranked 3* in the CABS list.
+The GRONEN Reading Group (GROReG) is a platform of the GRONEN network to discuss papers on sustainability-related topics that received an invitation to “Revise & Resubmit” from a management or organization studies journal (ranked at least 3* in the CABS list).
 The focus of the discussion is on how to deal with reviewer and editorial comments to improve the papers and increase their likelihood of acceptance.
-GROReG sessions are characterized by a non-competitive, constructive working atmosphere.

 Format

+GROReG sessions are held 3 times per year as a half-day event and each session hosts 3 papers (face-to-face) or up to 6 papers (online).
 We expect that sessions will have around 10-15 participants.
-Each of the papers to be discussed will be assigned to a one-hour time slot.
-After a brief presentation (15 minutes) of the main challenges regarding the revision process of the paper by author(s), a discussant gives her/his view before the general discussion is opened.
-Participants receive the papers as well as the review reports and the editorial letter before each session and are expected to have read these documents beforehand, committing to confidentiality.
-When held in person (maximum once a year), GROReG sessions are associated to a joint lunch or dinner and hosted at changing locations, preferably in places with good travel connections or online.
+Each paper to be discussed will be assigned to a one-hour time slot.
+After a brief presentation (15 minutes) of the main challenges regarding the revision process of the paper by author(s), a discussant gives their view before the general discussion is opened.

 Participation